johnsonjh/font-bigletter-multics/README.md

 ## Future

 * Fully vectorized fonts (created with the help of [AutoTrace](https://github.com/autotrace/autotrace) or [Potrace](https://potrace.sourceforge.net/))
-* Rendering the "star" variants using asterisk
+* Rendering the "star" variants using asterisks
 * Add proper intra-character spacing and kerning hints, eliminating the need for manual adjustments.

 ## Availability